pietrygamat/logiops/Configuration.md

 ## Keypress
 This maps press and release events of a button to a list of keys/buttons.
 ### keys
-This is a required string array field that defines the keys to be pressed/released.
-For a list of key/button strings, refer to [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h). (e.g. `keys: ["KEY_A", "KEY_B"];`)
+This is a required string/integer array/list field that defines the keys to be pressed/released.
+For a list of key/button strings, refer to [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h). (e.g. `keys: ["KEY_A", "KEY_B"];`).
+Alternatively, you may use integer keycodes to define the keys.

 Please note that these event codes work in a US (QWERTY) keyboard layout.
 If you have a locale set that does not use this keyboard layout, please map it to whatever key it would be on a QWERTY keyboard. (e.g. "KEY_Z" on a QWERTZ layout should be "KEY_Y")